NYCHoops - Beacon 158 EYAC Back 2 School Quarterfinals

 That could've been looked at as a break for Brooklyn Law and Tech as they were being thoroughly outplayed at that point, but even once the game resume it still was all Friars as a couple late buckets enabled St. Anthony's to take a 36-22 lead into halftime.

-Even though it wasn't a great opening half of basketball for the Jets everyone in the gym knew that they would make a comeback and would make this game a fight down the stretch, which proved to be true as the outside shots that weren't falling early on from the likes of Isiah Folk '21 and Kamari Ware '21 were beginning to fall meaning a new game was about to take place.
+Even though it wasn't a great opening half of basketball for the Jets everyone in the gym knew that they would make a comeback and would make this game a fight down the stretch, which proved to be true as the outside shots that weren't falling early on from the likes of Isiah Folk '21 and Kamani Perch ‘22 were beginning to fall meaning a new game was about to take place.

 Especially in the closing 6 minutes of the game the lead for St. Anthony's started to drip down from 14 down to 10, then down to 6, and eventually the Friars were needing to find a big bucket, one that did come from Snoddy with just over 1:30 to go.